 Types of Locks

-There are several types of locks used in database systems, each with its own characteristics and use cases.
-The most common types of locks include:
+There are several types of locks used in database systems, each with its own characteristics and uses.
+The most common types of locks are:

-- Table-level locks: These locks are acquired on an entire table, preventing other transactions from accessing the table until the locking transaction has completed its operations.
+- Table-level locking: Locks entire tables, preventing any transactions from accessing the table until the lock is released.

 Lock Duration

-- Short-term locks: These locks are held for a short period, typically during the execution of a single statement.
+- Short-term locks: Held for a short period, typically until the end of a transaction.

 Implications on Database Performance

-- Deadlocks: Lock contention can lead to deadlocks, which occur when two or more transactions are blocked, each waiting for the other to release a lock.
+- Deadlocks: When two or more transactions are blocked, each waiting for the other to release a lock.

 Best Practices for Locking Mechanisms